Private, Anonymous, Collateralizable Commitments vs. MEV: Related Work

 \section{Related Work}

-Eagle \cite{EagleBaum}, P2DEX \cite{P2DEXBaum}, and Penumbra \cite{Penumbra} all use committees to run proposed DEX protocols.
+Related to the concept of hiding transaction information before it is committed to the blockchain are Eagle \cite{EagleBaum}, P2DEX \cite{P2DEXBaum}, and Penumbra \cite{Penumbra}.
+Each of these protocols use trusted committees to keep order information hidden.
 If the committee colludes, all trade information is revealed.
 As sophisticated committees can choose when and how to use this information, users can be convinced that MEV is not occurring.
-Although DPACCs may be replicated using these committee-based protocols, DPACCs are intended to be implemented using decentralized underlying protocols.
-User-run commit-reveal \cite{LibSubmarine,FairTraDEXMcMenamin}, or revealing using delay encryption \cite{DelayEncryptionBurdges,FairPoSChiang} offer potential solutions in this regard.
+Although PACCs may be replicated using these committee-based protocols, PACCs are intended to be implemented using decentralized underlying protocols free from committee-based dependencies.
+User-run commit-reveal \cite{LibSubmarine,FairTraDEXMcMenamin}, or revealing using delay encryption \cite{DelayEncryptionBurdges,FairPoSChiang} offer potential solutions in this regard, both of which are compatible with PACCs.

 With respect to Eagle, P2DEX, and LibSubmarine \cite{LibSubmarine}, any tokens committed to protocols run by the committee are known.
 These inputs are indicators of imbalances in upcoming protocols, and can be used by all players in the system to extract value from these protocols, and as such, the users.
 Combating this requires many transactions in every time slot to sufficiently hide the imbalance signals produced by individual users.
 This brings risk for early senders in every time slot, which stands as a barrier for adoption.
-With DPACCs, commitments do not require tokens to be sent before revealing, while still ensuring these tokens must be used in the protocol, as indicated by the commitment.
+With PACCs, commitments do not require tokens to be sent before revealing, while still ensuring these tokens must be used in the protocol, as attested to by the commitment.

-FairTraDEX \cite{FairTraDEXMcMenamin} proposes hiding trade information using non-interactive zero-knowledge proofs and anonymity sets such as those used in \cite{ZCash,TornadoCashWebsite}.
+FairTraDEX \cite{FairTraDEXMcMenamin} proposes hiding trade information using non-interactive zero-knowledge proofs and anonymity sets such as those used in \cite{ZCash}.
 A player wanting to participate in a FairTraDEX auction is required to join an anonymity set specific to that auction some time before an auction begins, waiting until the user is sufficiently hidden within the anonymity set before submitting an order.
-Joining an anonymity set and restricting one's tokens to a single use far in advance of using them all have costs for users, making the practicality of the MEV protection guarantees in \cite{FairTraDEXMcMenamin} limited.
+Joining an anonymity set and restricting one's tokens to a single use far in advance of using the tokens all have costs for users, making the practicality of the MEV protection guarantees in \cite{FairTraDEXMcMenamin} limited.